Blendify/blender-manual/trunk/blender_docs/manual/render/blender_render/materials/nodes/introduction.rst

           Default nodes.

-let us take the base material and hit the Nodes button next to the material name in the material panel or the node editor.
+Let us take the base material and hit the Nodes button next to the material name in the material panel or the node editor.
 You will see a change in the material panel.

 What you have just done is told Blender to make the material you were on to become the node